hyperledger/fabric-ca/docs/source/users-guide.rst

     cd docker/server
     docker-compose up -d

-The hyperledger/fabric-ca docker image contains both the fabric-ca-server and the fabric-ca-client.
+The hyperledger/fabric-ca Docker image contains both the fabric-ca-server and the fabric-ca-client.

 .. code:: bash